ElmanTr/simple-django-web/README.md

 # simple-django-web
-My first simple django web! with some features ! ( Not very simple :\ )
+My first django web and a simple django blog! with some features ! ( Not very simple :\ )

 Download the project.
 Then open the source code directory and paste .env-sample to .env !